Muskegon Heights city manager fired by divided council

 MUSKEGON HEIGHTS, Mich.
 (WOOD) — Muskegon Heights’ city manager will soon be out of a job.

 “I’m very disappointed,” exclaimed Mayor Pro Tem Ronald Jenkins.
-“As a city we still have to operate, and we’re walking out of here as if nothing matters.
-This really is affecting the longevity or the survival of our city.”
+“As a city, we still have to operate, and we’re walking out of here as if nothing matters.
+This really is affecting the operation and the longevity or the survival of our city.”

+“I’m very disappointed because we had no vision as to what our next step is,” Jenkins added.

 Jenkins, who voted to keep Bell, pushed the council to schedule another meeting as soon as possible to begin the search for Bell’s replacement.

 “We don’t meet for another two weeks.
-We can’t wait another two weeks as if we didn’t just make a major decision,” said Jenkins.
+We can’t wait another two weeks as if we didn’t just make a major decision,” Jenkins said.

-Councilwoman Bonnie McGlothin, who voted to terminate Bell, questioned the city manager’s status pending his contract’s expiration at the end of January.
+Councilwoman Bonnie McGlothin, who voted to terminate Bell, questioned the city manager’s status pending his contract’s expiration.

 “Mr. Bell is done as of tonight, correct?
 Will he be allowed to be in the building?” asked McGlothin.

-“We are in a state of emergency in my opinion,” said Mayor Walter Watt.
+“We are in a state of emergency in my opinion,” Watt said.
 “We have issues with our water filtration facility.
 We have pending projects that need to be moved forward.”

-Watt, who supports Bell, said he would contact Governor Gretchen Whitmer’s office Tuesday to seek guidance, adding he did not know what that would be.
+Watt, who supports Bell, said he would contact Gov. Gretchen Whitmer’s office Tuesday to seek guidance, adding he did not know what that would be.